 Putting off your backflow test is a critical mistake with real consequences, as local regulations require these tests to protect public health.
 Ignoring them can lead to serious problems for your property and your wallet, including health hazards, steep fines, and even a complete shutdown of your water service.
 These outcomes are far more inconvenient and expensive than the test itself.
 Here’s a closer look at what you’re risking.

-The Risks to Your Water Supply
+The Real Risks to Your Water Supply

 The most important reason for backflow testing is to protect your drinking water.
 Backflow happens when water flow reverses, creating a siphon that can pull contaminated water into clean supply lines.
 This could mean pesticides from your irrigation system or other harmful substances entering the water your family uses every day.
 A failed or untested backflow preventer offers no protection against this.
 Ensuring your device works correctly is fundamental to maintaining safe, clean water for your home or business.
 Our team handles all kinds of plumbing services to keep your water system safe.